Food allergies, intolerances and sensitivities are invariably complex and can be severe. Correct and timely medical diagnosis is essential.

 Some food allergies pass over time; some stay for life; some reactions become more severe with each exposure.
-Avoidance is often the only method of prevention.
 Severe food allergies can be fatal and thorough management plan is vital.

 Hospitalisation for food anaphylaxis—a severe and potentially life threatening allergic reaction—has doubled over the past decade, and increased fivefold in young children.